LRC-devops/lrc-site-repo/README.md

     <tr class="inPerson-session"> //This is where the color of the row is added. use class="inPerson-session" for gold, class="zoom-session" for green, and class="cancel-session" for red cancellations.
       <td>Computer Science</td> //This is the title of the session.
 For cancellations: use this HTML code &times; to insert an 'X', state that the session is canceled then add <br> for a breakpoint.
 The title of the session should break to a new line, so the students know what session is canceled.
       <td>Tu 2:30-4pm</td> //This row is super simple and only states the day and time of the session
-      <td>* In Person</td> //This row is simple for in-person sessions, but a little different for zoom sessions.
+      <td>* In Person</td> //This row is simply for in-person sessions, but a little different for zoom sessions.
 The * directs the viewer down to the bottom of the popup for additional information.
     </tr> //This tag simply closes the row.

+    This is how the session look without my comments next to them.

     <tr class="inPerson-session">
       <td>Computer Science</td>